ReactForAll/React-Course/Level_3/Milestone/README.md

 By now we have a form builder that allows us to to create our own custom form of text inputs!

-- Create a Custom Hook named `useLocalStorage`
-- Your Custom Hook should receive 2 arguments, the initial value of the state and the key to be used for localStorage.
-- Create a State inside the `useLocalStorage` hook and the hook should return the state, setState as an array
-- If the localStorage(key) is null, then the state should be initialized with the initialState received as the argument of the hook and localStorage(key) if it's not null.
-- In your App.tsx, use useLocalStorage instead of useState for `items` and `itemsDone`
-- In your `useLocalStorage` hook, there should be a `useEffect` that saves the value of it's state to localStorage using `localStorage.setItem` whenever the value of the state changes.

-> You may find implementations of useLocalStorage with a quick Google Search.
-Make sure that you Ignore Existing Solutions when you complete this Milestone.
+We have also updated our data structure or types to be capable of storing multiple forms.
+Our only limitation at this point is, we don't have a screen that lists all available forms.

+For this Milestone you should
+- Implement a Component that lists all forms available in the localStorage
+- Make sure that the form list is updated when a new form is saved
+- Remove the hardcoded formId from the Form Component
+- The List of Forms should have 2 buttons, one to open the form and then edit it, and one to delete the form
+- Revert the hack in the `getInitialState` function that currently returns the first form in the localStorage so that all forms can be viewed

+### Submission Guidelines

+1. Ensure your code is well-formatted.
+Unformatted code will be rejected without review.
+To format your code, you can use Prettier.
+When submitting, attach a link to the exact folder in your Github repo with the App.tsx file.
+2. The List of Form Items should be styled with TailwindCSS uniquely and creatively.